alvinn011/ByteCrypt/README.md

 a simple password manager built in Rust.

-**Note**: This program is not meant to be secure.
+**Note**: This program is not meant to be secure nor efficient.
 Please do not use it for critical real-world situations.

 ## Features